ali64Mon/GeographicalLocalityContentDistribution/README.md

 Copy GeographicalLocalityContentDistribution.cc to ccnsim/src/content/ \
 Copy GeographicalLocalityContentDistribution.ned to ccnsim/moduels/contnet/ \
 Copy omnetpp.ini to ccnsim/ \
-Copy basic_cache.cc to ccnsim/src/node/cache/ \
+Replace basic_cache.cc with its original version in ccnsim/src/node/cache/ \
 Replace Makefile with its original in ccnsim/
 Replace the following  with the one in ccnsim/modles/node/cache/caches.ned \